 - 1970-1995: Bishop Fallon High School (Buffalo, NY)

-Summary of Sexual Abuse Allegations Against Father Peter Popadick:
+Summary of Sexual Abuse Allegations Against Monsignor Peter Popadick:

 According to media reports, in August 2019, Monsignor Peter Popadick was accused in a lawsuit filed under the Child Victims Act of sexually abusing an 11-year-old boy while he was working at Bishop Fallon High School in the 1970s.
 The survivor, now in his 60’s, reported in 2019 that Monsignor Popadick performed “unpermitted, forcible, and harmful sexual contact” with him in the gym showers after tennis practice when he was a student at the school in 1973 and 1974.
-Monsignor Popadick eventually served as a top assistant to former Bishop Edward Head.
+In addition to his parish duties, Monsignor Popadick served as the longtime secretary to the Diocese of Buffalo’s former Bishop Edward Head until 1995.

 Horowitz Law is a law firm representing victims of sexual abuse in the Diocese of Buffalo in New York.
 The Diocese of Buffalo filed for bankruptcy protection in February 2020.
 Our lawyers are now offering free legal consultations to discuss a potential lawsuit and your other options as a survivor of sexual abuse by priests and other employees of the Buffalo Diocese.

 Most victims of abuse will never be able to recover damages if they miss this deadline, so please contact us to discuss your case today.
 Call us at 888-283-9922 or send an e-mail to [email protected].